 1. Communicate Value

 The area of effectively communicating the business value that we have to offer is an area where there is often room for improvement.
 Our natural instinct is to introduce ourselves, give details about the company we work for, and explain our products and all of the great things that they can do.
-While these points are important to be shares with the prospect at some point, how we can help them from a business value standpoint is the biggest thing that the prospect cares about.
+While these points are important to be shared with the prospect at some point, how we can help them from a business value standpoint is the biggest thing that the prospect cares about.

 2. Uncover Pain

 When we’re able to uncover pain, it assists us in persuading a prospect to agree to telephone appointments.
-Something that’s not working well or could be working better is pain that the customer is experiencing.
-If we want the prospect to keep talking with us and move on to an appointment, It’s very important to identify pain if we want the prospect to keep talking with us as well as move on to an appointment because no pain exists, there is no reason to make any changes.
+Something that’s not working well or could be working better is the pain that the customer is experiencing.
+If we want the prospect to keep talking with us and move on to an appointment, It’s very important to identify pain if we want the prospect to keep talking with us as well as move on to an appointment because no pain exists; there is no reason to make any changes.

 3. Build Interest

 It’s important to work to build interest on the prospect’s side once the pain is uncovered.
-It could be like trying to reel in a fish that has a hook in its mouth but the hook isn’t hooked on to anything if we don’t build interest.
+It could be like trying to reel in a fish that has a hook in its mouth but the hook isn’t hooked onto anything if we don’t build interest.
 Share some information with the prospect so that the hook gets lodged in there when it is time to close for telephone appointments.